vyos/vyos-documentation/docs/configuration/protocols/igmp.rst

    Disables quickleave mode.
 In this mode the daemon will not send a Leave IGMP message upstream as soon as it receives a Leave message for any downstream interface.
-The daemon will not ask for Membership reports on the downstream interfaces, and if a report is received the group is not joined again upstream.
+The daemon will not ask for Membership reports on the downstream interfaces, and if a report is received the group is not joined again the upstream.

-   If it's vital that the daemon should act exactly as a real multicast client on the upstream interface, this function should be enabled.
+   If it's vital that the daemon should act exactly like a real multicast client on the upstream interface, this function should be enabled.

    Enabling this function increases the risk of bandwidth saturation.